Trustless-Work/Product/reclaim-protocol-integration/README.md

 }
 ```

-so, in this case we should check username(form input, escrow description) matches with what we get in reclaim proof

 in case of payments we should match destination with what we have in `parameters`
-so that it's additional parser and logic to handle what we want to check.
+so that it's additional parser and logic to handle what we want to check for each provider.

 On frontend side should be different UI when escrow has some provider and Step 5: Marking a Milestone as Done
 should provide QR code to user and process claim